 An 80-year-old Jefferson County resident is dead after he drowned while mowing the law, investigators suspect.

-According to a news release from Jefferson County, on Saturday, June 28 at approximately 11:30 a.m., the Jefferson County Sheriff’s Office Dispatch Center received a 911 call of a possible drowning in the 22000 block of Hwy.
+According to a news release from Jefferson County, on Saturday, June 28 at approximately 11:30 a.m., the Jefferson County Sherriff’s Office Dispatch Center received a 911 call of a possible drowning in the 22000 block of Hwy.
 365 in Fannett.
-Upon arrival deputies were advised that an 80-year-old Billy Huffhines was mowing the grass on a zero turn radius lawnmower around the pond on his property when the lawnmower entered the water and overturned pinning him.
-Medics from the Labelle Fannett VFD arrived on scene and attempted to resuscitate Huffhines with no success.
+Upon arrival deputies were advised that 80-year-old Billy Huffhines of Fannett was mowing the grass on a zero turn radius lawn mower around the pond on his property when the lawn mower entered the water and over turned pinning the resident.
+Medics from the Labelle Fannett VFD arrived on scene and attempted to resuscitate the resident with no success.

-Justice of the Peace Ray Chesson arrived on scene and pronounced the Huffhines deceased.
-He also ordered an autopsy.
+Justice of the Peace Ray Chesson arrived on scene and pronounced Huffhines deceased, also ordering an autopsy.
+The investigation is ongoing.

-Carroll said that he used the term "suspected drowning" in a press release because he is waiting for the autopsy results for confirmation of what investigators believe to be the cause of death.
+Carroll said that he used the term “suspected drowning” to describe the incident because of Huffhines’ age; he is waiting for the autopsy results for confirmation of what investigators believe to be the cause of death.

-"Because of his age being 80 years old, that is the reason I used the word 'suspected,'" said Carroll.
-"If they do the autopsy and don't find water in his lungs, he could have died of a heart attack."
+“If they do the autopsy and don’t find water in his lungs, he could have died of a heart attack.”
+Carroll said.

 Huffhines lived with his wife at their home in Fannett.